-‘Manners maketh the man’ – a wonderful age-old, if slightly sexist phrase that is not used very much these days and probably unheard of by some, however rings so true.
+‘Manners maketh the man’ – a wonderful age-old, if slightly sexist phrase, people don’t use very much these days and probably unheard of by some, however rings so true.
 Manners and etiquette do ‘maketh’ the man and can create a lasting impression, be it a good or bad one.

 Manners don’t only equate to being polite, they also incorporate a modicum of respect for others and a consideration of other people’s cultures, traditions, religions and values – a fundamental aspect of successful functioning in today’s global and multi-cultural society.